Rock climbing in Gatineau Park

 - Ensure that you have the necessary training, knowledge and experience to climb safely.

-- Use the appropriate equipment, including protective gear (e.g. helmet), and ensure that it is in good condition.
+- Use proper equipment, including protective gear (e.g. helmet) and ensure that it is in good condition.

-- Do not use any anchors in the rock unless you have the knowledge and experience to assess whether or not they are safe (i.e. in good condition, appropriately placed and well anchored).
+- Do not use any anchors in the rock unless you have the knowledge and experience to assess whether they are safe (i.e. in good condition, well placed and well anchored).

 - Do not anchor to trees.
-It is not permitted in the Park, because it causes damages.
+This damages the trees and is not permitted in Gatineau Park.

-- Choose a route that is within your technical ability.
+- Choose a route that matches your technical skills.

-- Ensure that you are in good health and proper physical condition, and that your mental faculties are not impaired (e.g. by fatigue, medication, alcohol or drugs).
+- Ensure that you are in good health, physically fit, and that you are not impaired (e.g. fatigue, medication, alcohol or drugs).

-- Check to ensure that weather conditions are favourable for climbing.
+- Check that the weather conditions are favourable for climbing.